-As part of our work to advance digital equity, especially as COVID-19 continues to disrupt our daily lives and educational opportunities, Cook County is proud to partner with the University of Chicago Office of Civic Engagement to launch a new open learning platform for all 5.2 million Cook County resident called – Cook County Presents – Open Lectures for Residents: in partnership with The University of Chicago Office of Civic Engagement.
+As part of Cook County’s work to advance digital equity, especially as COVID-19 continues to disrupt our daily lives and educational opportunities, this summer Cook County was proud to partner with the University of Chicago Office of Civic Engagement to launch a new open learning platform for all 5.2 million Cook County resident called – Cook County Presents – Open Lectures for Residents: in partnership with The University of Chicago Office of Civic Engagement.

-The 7-week series of engaging lectures has been curated by the University of Chicago’s Office of Civic Engagement and Cook County Offices Under the President and made easily available and accessible on the University of Chicago's Cook County Open Lectures webpage.
+This new 7-week series of engaging lectures has been curated by the University of Chicago’s Office of Civic Engagement and Cook County Offices Under the President and made easily available and accessible on the University of Chicago's Cook County Open Lectures webpage

 The curated educational content will feature a combination of past lectures and interviews by University of Chicago faculty and staff in audio and video formats.
-Themes for each week of the content include: Justice, COVID-19 Response, Humanities, Community and Education, Democracy and Citizenship, Science and Discovery, and Law and Policy.
+Themes for each week of the content include: COVID-19 and Health, Economics, Elections, History, Philosophy, Environment and Racial Bias.

 Additionally, several Career Development webinars, initially developed for UChicago students, will now be available free for all Cook County residents during the seven-week period.